 Where should I buy tires?

-At Van Kleeck's, all tire prices include mounting, spin balancing, new valves, disposal of old tires, and free tire rotation every 6 months or 6,000 miles.
+At Van Kleeck's, all tire prices include mounting, spin balancing, new valves, disposal of old tires, flat repair, road hazard warranty, and free tire rotation every 6 months or 6,000 miles.